On The Statistical Limits of Self-Improving Agents: Substrate Self-Modification

-\paragraph{Discussion.} Thm.~\ref{thm:CT-invariance} elevates “substrate choice’’ out of the classical PAC calculus: CT-equivalent machines only affect compute, not sample complexity.
-Prop.~\ref{prop:finite-state-breaks} formalizes the “simpleton downgrading’’ intuition: collapsing persistent memory imposes an information bottleneck that breaks distribution-free guarantees.
-Prop.~\ref{prop:beyond-CT} shows that any real change to learnability arises only through the \emph{induced hypothesis family}; our policy-reachable boundary applies verbatim once that family changes.
+\paragraph{Discussion.} Theorem~\ref{thm:CT-invariance} elevates substrate choice out of the classical PAC calculus: Church--Turing equivalent machines affect compute, not sample complexity.
+Proposition~\ref{prop:finite-state-breaks} formalizes that collapsing persistent memory imposes an information bottleneck that breaks distribution-free guarantees.
+Proposition~\ref{prop:beyond-CT} shows that any real change to learnability arises only through the induced hypothesis family.
+The policy-reachable boundary applies verbatim once that family changes.
 Full proofs appear in Appendix~\ref{app:substrate}.